vmware/terraform-provider-vcfa/website/docs/r/supervisor_namespace.html.markdown

 state.
 It does not generate configuration.
 However, an experimental feature in Terraform 1.5+ allows also code generation.
 See [Importing resources][importing-resources] for more information.

-An existing Role can be [imported][docs-import] into this resource via supplying the full dot separated path for a Role.
+An existing Supervisor Namespace can be [imported][docs-import] into this resource via supplying the full dot separated path for a Supervisor Namespace.
-For example, using this structure, representing an existing Role that was **not** created using Terraform:
+For example, using this structure, representing an existing Supervisor Namespace that was **not** created using Terraform:

 ```hcl
 resource "vcfa_supervisor_namespace" "existing_supervisor_namespace" {